-It is well known that, without further restrictions, the first and second moments of $\{Y_t\}$ are insufficient to identify all parameters in A (e.g., Kilian and Lütkepohl (2017)).
-Instead, higher-order moments or non-Gaussian distributions can be exploited to (locally) identify A. The most well-known result follows from the Darmois-Skitovich theorem and is central to the literature on independent components analysis (ICA): if the components of ε_t are independent and at least K - 1 have a non-Gaussian distribution, then A can be recovered up to sign and permutation of its rows; see Comon (1994).
-Based on such results, several recent works have exploited non-Gaussianity to improve identification and conduct inference in SVAR models (e.g., Lanne and Lütkepohl (2010), Moneta, Entner, Hoyer, and Coad (2013), Lanne, Meitz, and Saikkonen (2017), Kilian and Lütkepohl (2017), Maxand (2020), Lanne and Luoto (2021), Gouriéroux, Monfort, and Renne (2017, 2019), Tank, Fox, and Shojaie (2019), Herwartz (2019), Bekaert, Engstrom, and Ermolov (2021, 2020), Fiorentini and Sentana (2022), Braun (2021), Sims (2021), Guay (2021), Brunnermeier, Palia, Sastry, and Sims (2021), Drautzburg and Wright (2023), Keweloh (2021), Davis and Ng (2022), Lanne, Liu, and Luoto (2022)).^{1,2}
+It is well known that, without further restrictions, the first and second moments of $\{Y_t\}$ are insufficient to identify all parameters in A (e.g. Kilian and Lütkepohl, 2017).
+Instead, higher order moments or non-Gaussian distributions can be exploited to (locally) identify A. The most well known result follows from the Darmois-Skitovich theorem and is central to the literature on independent components analysis (ICA): if the components of ε_t are independent and at least K-1 have a non-Gaussian distribution, then A can be recovered up to sign and permutation of its rows, see Comon (1994).
+Based on such results several recent works have exploited non-Gaussianity to improve identification and conduct inference in SVAR models (e.g. Lanne and Lütkepohl, 2010; Moneta et al., 2013; Lanne et al., 2017; Kilian and Lütkepohl, 2017; Maxand, 2020; Lanne and Luoto, 2021; Gouriéroux et al., 2017, 2019; Tank et al., 2019; Herwartz, 2019; Bekaert et al., 2021, 2020; Fiorentini and Sentana, 2022; Braun, 2021; Sims, 2021; Guay, 2021; Brunnermeier et al., 2021; Drautzburg and Wright, 2023; Keweloh, 2021; Davis and Ng, 2022; Lanne et al., 2022).
+Lanne et al., 2022).
+Lanne et al., 2022).
+Lanne et al., 2022).
+Lanne et al., 2022).

 Unfortunately, as we show in this paper, standard inference methods for non-Gaussian SVARs are not robust in situations where the densities of the structural shocks are too "close" to the Gaussian density.
 Intuitively, what matters for correctly sized inference is not non-Gaussianity per se, but a sufficient distance from the Gaussian distribution.
-When the true distributions of the structural shocks are close to the Gaussian distribution, local identification deteriorates and coverage distortions occur in confidence sets for structural functions, for example, structural impulse response functions or forecast error variance decompositions.3 The problem is somewhat analogous to the weak instruments problem where it is well known that nonzero correlation between the instruments and the endogenous variables is not sufficient for standard inference methods to be reliable; the correlation must be sufficiently large in order for conventional IV asymptotic theory to provide an approximation, which accurately reflects the finite sample situation.4 Similarly, in our setting, non-Gaussianity alone is not sufficient for
+When the true distributions of the structural shocks are close to the Gaussian distribution, local identification deteriorates and coverage distortions occur in confidence sets for structural functions, e.g. structural impulse response functions or forecast error variance decompositions.
+The problem is somewhat analogous to the weak instruments problem where it is well known that non-zero correlation between the instruments and the endogenous variables is not sufficient for standard inference methods to be reliable; the correlation must be sufficiently large in order for conventional IV asymptotic theory to provide an approximation which accurately reflects the finite sample situation.
+Similarly, in our setting, non-Gaussianity alone is not sufficient for standard (pseudo) maximum likelihood or generalised method of moments methodologies to yield correct coverage when the distance to the Gaussian distribution is not sufficiently large.
+As such we

-1See Olea, Luis, Plagborg-Møller, and Qian (2022) for a recent review of this approach and, for example, Lewis (2021) for a related approach based on heteroskedasticity.
+1See Montiel Olea et al. (2022) for a recent review of this approach and, for example, Lewis (2021) for a related approach based on heteroskedasticity.

-2ICA type identification results have been applied/extended for various related models such as linear simultaneous equations models, graphical models, and factor models (e.g., Shimizu, Hoyer, Hyvärinen, and Kerminen (2006), Bonhomme and Robin (2009), Wang and Drton (2019)).
+2ICA type identification results have been applied/extended for various related models such as linear simultaneous equations models, graphical models and factor models (e.g. Shimizu et al., 2006; Bonhomme and Robin, 2009; Wang and Drton, 2019).

-3Simulation studies in, among others, Gouriéroux, Monfort, and Renne (2017, 2019) and Lanne and Luoto (2021) have previously highlighted such coverage distortions for parameter estimates in the case of "weakly" non-Gaussian distributions; see also Lee and Mesters (2024a) for more discussion of the same issue in static ICA models.
+3Simulation studies in, among others, Gouriéroux et al. (2017, 2019) and Lanne and Luoto (2021) have previously highlighted such coverage distortions for parameter estimates in the case of "weakly" non-Gaussian distributions, see also Lee and Mesters (2023a) for more discussion of the same issue in static ICA models.

-4See, for example, the recent review by Andrews, Stock, and Sun (2019).
+4See e.g. the recent review by Andrews et al. (2019).